crystalperreira/far_mar_finder/README.md

 # FarMar Finder

+#Authors
+Lily Pace
+Crystal Perreira

 In this assignment we will be creating an application to look up Farmers Markets and their related vendors, products, and sales.
-We will use CSV files as our database.
+We will use CSV files as our database

 ### Getting Started